 Even if your campaigns are doing well, it’s important to keep testing new ideas.
 You never know when you’ll come across something that can boost your returns even more.

-Most email service providers will allow you to conduct A/B testing.
-The basic idea is that you can send out two similar messages with specific differences, like subject line or the wording of a call to action, and see which generates a better response.
+Most email service providers will allow you to conduct A/B testing or split testing.
+The basic idea is that you can send out two similar messages with specific differences, like the subject line or the wording of a call to action, and see which generates a better response.
 When the test is complete, you can pick out the characteristics of each batch that worked the best and use those to improve future emails.

 8. Analyze And Tune